It was a conversation that I did not expect to have so soon into my time at LSE, but something of a reassuring one.

 I know relatively little of the plight of Northern Uganda, and reading will not provide the tangible insight of the social anthropologists who spend many months of the year out in these countries, submerged in the culture.
 But if we are to draw broader parallels between processes of modernisation, it would seem to me that improving stability and overcoming travesty are the lessons that English history has taught us.

-How sensationalising cases of barbarism will assist Uganda in finding stability is a mystery, and I’m glad to work for someone who appreciates these lessons of the past and who speaks forcefully about the plight of a country that he clearly loves.
+How sensationalising cases of barbarism will assist Uganda in finding stability is a mystery, and I’m glad to be working for someone who appreciates these lessons of the past and speaks forcefully about the plight of a country that he clearly loves.

 See Tim Allen subjected to the famous ‘Gearty Grilling’ – a provocative five-minute interrogation on his research.